15 Sites Like Craigslist to Buy (or Sell)

 Top Craigslist Alternatives

-If you like to buy or sell used items locally, the initial place to look is probably going to be sites like Craigslist.
+If you like to buy or sell used items locally, the initial place to look is sites like Craigslist.
 Craigslist has a lot to offer sellers.
 It’s free to list and sell on Craigslist.

 And because most transactions are local, you can get your money and get rid of stuff quickly.

-However, you may not be comfortable with Craigslist for whatever reason.
-Or, maybe you just want more classified sites to choose from.
+However, you may not be comfortable with Craigslist for some reason.
+Or, maybe you want more classified sites to choose from.

 These Craigslist alternatives allow you to buy, sell, or trade online if you’re looking for something different.